rubysaltbush/floral-longevity/data_input/data_input_readme.txt

 ALLOTB.tre - Smith and Brown - added 2023-07-14 - the longer, 350k tip tree from Smith, S. A., & Brown, J. W. (2018).
 Constructing a broadly inclusive seed plant phylogeny.
 American Journal of Botany, 105(3), 302–314. https://doi.org/10.1002/ajb2.1019

+fuzzy_matches.csv - Ruby Stephens - added 2023-09-14 - manual matching of species to allotb and gbotb trees after unsuccessful attempt at fuzzy matching (many species just not present in tree, will have to match these at genus level)

+last_few_mismatches.csv - Ruby Stephens - added 2023-09-14 - manual matching of last few species to allotb and gbotb by investigating closest related genera, for those taxa with no genus represented in allotb tree